Selection for the Twelve Signs

 NOTE: An Edo kabuki fan would have recognized this as a likeness of actor Sawamura Sôjûrô V who portrayed Soga Jurô Sukenari in The Soga Brothers’ Revenge (Soga monogatari).
 Soga Jurô Sukenari’s lover was Ôiso Tora, and tora means tiger in Japanese.

-Sign: Tiger ii ()
+Sign: Tiger (Tora, )

-Scene: Tora-gozen standing by a water cask, looking over her right shoulder and holding a kettle
+Scene: Tora Gozen (虎御前) standing by a water cask, looking over her right shoulder and holding a kettle

-Publisher: Yenshû-ya Matabei
+Publisher: Enshû-ya Matabei

 Robinson: S38.3a